Skip to content

 The published evidence consistently points at the same four things, in this rough order of impact:

-- Retinol.
-Kafi 2007 and Mukherjee 2006 between them document collagen synthesis, fine line reduction, and improved skin elasticity over 12–24 weeks.
+2. Retinol.
+Kafi 2007 and Mukherjee 2006 between them document fine-line improvement, glycosaminoglycan/procollagen changes, and better elasticity over 12–24 weeks.
 The Moisturizer is our retinol product.

 What doesn't make this list, and why

-Collagen drinks, snail mucin facials, jade rollers.
-Either no published efficacy or no measurable mechanism.
-Not bad, not useful.
+Collagen drinks, snail mucin facials, peptide creams, jade rollers.
+Either weak evidence, no measurable mechanism, or far less proof than SPF and retinoids.
+Not bad, not where I would start.

 Aggressive in-office "anti-ageing" treatments if your topical routine isn't already dialled in.
 The investment-to-result ratio is much better in retinol + SPF than in another laser session.